-I. Monitoring

-- a.
+- 1. Monitoring - a.
 Monthly updates - b.
 Update evaluations for the Probate court as prescribed by Court entry - c.
 Notification to the Court of status changes - d.
-Request for dismissal as indicated by clinical assessment

-II.
-Attend Monthly Risk Management meeting with updates

-III.
-Attend Probate status meetings

-IV.
-Reporting and Testimony
+Request for dismissal as indicated by clinical assessment - 2.
+Attend Monthly Risk Management meeting with updates - 3.
+Attend monthly Probate Status meetings with behavioral health providers - 4.
+Reporting and Testimony - a.

-- a.
 Evaluation of new probate clients - b.
 Evaluation of current probate clients who have been hospitalized - i.
-72-hour response - ii.
-Report to be filed with Probate court 1 day prior to scheduled hearing
+Three court day response - ii.
+Report to be filed with Probate court one day prior to scheduled hearing, if feasible. - 5.
+Coordination - a.

-V. Coordination

-- a.
 Responsiveness to Probate in scheduling hearings, locating clients, affecting dismissals and transfers - b.
 Communication and coordination with Board counsel regarding findings, hearings, dismissals and transfers - c.
-Monitoring of client clinical treatment with provider agencies - i.
-Initiate and complete hospital discharge follow-up letter

-- ii.
-Within seven days of hospital discharge, a documented follow- up with the assigned treatment provider to ensure client is connected and engaged in treatment services. - iii.
-If the client's whereabouts are unknown or the client cannot be located, the Probate Monitor shall initiate timely inquiries and appropriate notice/correspondence/Wellness Check to the last known address. - iv.
+Monitoring client clinical treatment with provider agencies - i.
+Initiate and complete hospital discharge follow-up letter - ii.
+Facilitate the treatment agency's follow-up with the client within seven days of discharge from a hospital or release from jail. - iii.
+If the client's whereabouts are unknown or the client cannot be located, the Probate Monitor shall advise and coordinate with the treatment agency when necessary to initiate appropriate notice, correspondence and/or wellness check to the last known address. - iv.
 If, after diligent efforts to locate the client, they cannot be located within five days, then the court will be contacted.
-In these cases, a request for an earlier review hearing is made. - VI.
-Maintain confidentiality in accordance with HIPAA requirements - VII.
-Use MHRB's electronic record system - VIII.
-Develop cooperative working relationships with Counsel, Courts, Agency, Hospital and Board Personnel - IX.
-Maintain Data as required for MHRB reporting.
+In these cases, a request for an earlier review hearing is made.

+- 6. Maintain confidentiality in accordance with HIPAA requirements - 7.
+Use MHRB' electronic record system - 8.
+Develop cooperative working relationships with Counsel, Courts, Agency, Hospital and Board Personnel - 9.
+Maintain Data as required for MHRB reporting

+Policy 3-6: Forensic Services

-Effective Date: 7/1/16 Amended Date(s): 7/1/18, 7/1/20, 7/1/21,7/1/22
+Effective Date: 7/1/16 Last Revised Date: 7/1/25 Lead Staff: Reija Huculak

-Policy: Forensic Services shall be provided in accordance with the procedures defined below.
+Forensic Services shall be provided in accordance with the procedures defined below.

-Forensic Monitoring:
+Forensic Monitoring